SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/5.0.0/Compiler.md

 1. [Download from the ARM developer site](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) (choose at least version 9).

-1. Click the link (e.g. "gcc-arm-none-eabi-9-2020-q2-update-x86_64-linux.tar.bz2") to download a tarball
+1. Click the link (e.g. "gcc-arm-none-eabi-*-x86_64-linux.tar.bz2") to download a tarball

-1. Untar this file once it has downloaded; note the **location** where you have untarred it
+1. Untar this file once it has downloaded (noting the **location** where you have untarred it) e.g.:

+       tar -xjf gcc-arm-none-eabi-*-x86_64-linux.tar.bz2

-1. Add **location**/bin to your PATH in order to use the new binary (to check you have the correct one, type "which arm-none-eabi-gcc")
+1. Add **location**/bin to your PATH in order to use the new binary (make sure the new location comes before any old locations in your PATH variable; to check you are using the correct one, type "which arm-none-eabi-gcc")

 ## <a name="FedoraDev"></a> Development Dependencies for 64-bit Fedora